MyPerfectWords - Essay Writing Service

 The above example of extemporaneous speech addresses the topic of the impact of social media on modern society.
 It provides a well-structured, balanced, and informative discussion of the subject while maintaining a clear and engaging delivery style.

-Here are some more examples to let you have a better understanding of how to write a speech;
+Here are some more extemporaneous speech samples to let you have a better understanding of how to write a speech;

 Be sure to check out more speech examples to have a better understanding of structuring and formatting a speech.